 Egress windows can tend to be quite costly to install due to the specialized equipment required for concrete cutting the foundation wall and the incidental expenses of installing supporting structural elements.
 In addition there is typically a lot of time and labour involved with cutting and removal of concrete from your site.
 Disposal costs can be significant also.

-Most likely however excavation below grade will be necessary. what needs to be done is excavation all the way to the footings , installation of drainage pipe into the weeping bed, back filled with properly draining material and installation of an approved window well to retain the dirt out of the well and to facilitate easy escape should the need arise.
+Most likely however excavation below grade will be necessary.
+What needs to be done is excavation all the way to the footings , installation of drainage pipe into the weeping bed, back filled with properly draining material and installation of an approved window well to keep the soil out of the well and to facilitate easy escape should the need arise.
 The widow selected for the egress will need to have a free clear space of minimum 3.8 square feet.
 No dimension less than 15 inches. .
 Again these are minimums required but bigger is certainly better in an emergency situation.Several styles of widow can be used providing the above guidelines are observed.
 Most common are the double slider tilt window, the casement window, the hopper style window.
-All three have been used successfully in egress window installation applications.
+All three have been used successfully in basement window installation applications.

 At Innovative Home Improvements in Barrie we have several options for the window well system.
-Once we install the window well, drainage system and the new window then we will also need to install a proper lid for the window well to let light in but keep rain out.
+Once we install the window well, drainage system and the new basement window then we will also need to install a proper lid for the window well to let light in but keep rain out.
 If you are in need of an egress window installation in Barrie, Collingwood ,Orillia or Wasaga Beach contact us and we will arrange for an on site consultation and estimate.

 Q Do you only do egress windows in Barrie?